 There has never been a better time to leverage the cloud to align with your business requirements.
 In fact, companies that fail to do so risk being left behind in the digital economy.
 What follows are 8 key benefits of cloud computing.

 Top 8 Reasons Why Your Business Needs to Be in the Cloud

 Why wait?
-Your company could benefit from cost savings, flexibility, valuable insights, disaster recover, data security, high performance, mobility, and easy collaboration.
+Your company could benefit from cost savings, flexibility, valuable insights, disaster recover, data security, high performance, mobility, and seamless collaboration.

 1. Cost Savings

-The cloud transforms IT from capital expense (CapEx) into operating expense (OpEx).
-With no upfront investments required for real estate or computer hardware/software.
-Plus, there is no need for a multi-discipline IT staff of experts that design, configure, manage and maintain a complex computer network.
+The cloud transforms IT from capital expense (CapEx) into operating expense (OpEx) with no upfront investments required for real estate or computer hardware/software.
+Plus, there is no need for a multi-discipline IT staff of experts that design, configure, manage and maintain a complex IT environment and computer network.
 Moving to and staying in the cloud is cheaper than you think.